DCMiner/embedding-composites/README.rst

 .. code-block:: bash

-  python qpu_embed_chimera.py
+  python qpu_embed_chimera.py 4

 Read through the code and take a look at the structure of the program.
 Notice the basic parts:

+- Obtain the ``chainstrength`` from the command-line
 - Define the Q matrix
+- Convert the Q matrix to a ``BinaryQuadraticModel``, so that we can add the energy offset ``-2``
+- Obtain a Chimera sampler/solver
 - Run the problem, using ``EmbeddingComposite(DWaveSampler)``
 - Print the results

 In this exercise, we submit the triangle problem directly as a QUBO matrix, and we know that on the Chimera architecture, ``EmbeddingComposite`` will embed the triangle onto four physical qubits.
-For ``chainstrength`` 5 (which is hard-coded in the program), the first six solutions should have the same energy, zero.
-One constraint is broken, and we haven't used an energy offset, so the energy is zero.
+For ``chainstrength`` 4, the first six solutions should have the same energy, -2.
+One constraint is broken, and if all the relationships held, the energy would be -3, so the energy is -2.

 This program does not print the embedding used by ``EmbeddingComposite``.
 It is possible to return the embedding but we don't do it here.